SCP294-1/WiseFolderHider.Recovery/README.md

-# Message:
-`This application is for educational use only.
-I am not responsible for any misuse of this software by users.`
+# This application is for educational use only.
+I am not responsible for any misuse of this software by users.
 # How it works
 `The program bypasses WiseFolderHider's password checks.`